Alex Karras: Professional football

-On January 15, 2020, Karras was elected to the Pro Football Hall of Fame, as a Centennial Member.
+On January 15, 2020, Karras was elected to the Pro Football Hall of Fame, as a member of the Centennial Slate, honoring the NFL's 100th anniversary.

 Film and television

 Karras's sense of humor came to the attention of writer George Plimpton, who heard many stories about Karras while training with the Lions for his book Paper Lion during the summer of 1963.

 Karras himself was under suspension and thus absent during Plimpton's training camp tenure with the Lions, making him a constant topic of tall-tale discussion among his past (and future) teammates.

 When the film version of the book was made in 1968, Karras made his film debut playing himself.